microspectrometer/dev-kit-2020/doc/embedded-c-design.md

 ### Calculate *with inline*
 - there is no call, so call time is 0 cycles
-- execution time is 6 cycles:
+- execution time is 7 cycles:
-    - lds 2
+    - ldd 2
-    - lds 2
+    - ldd 2
+    - or 1
-    - rjmp 2
+    - breq 2

 #### quick inline plan
 - commit any changes because the inline work is throwaway